The Rise and Fall of Lucha Underground

 Let’s dig into companies that were the backbone of the promotion.
 Lucha Underground would farm talent from Triple-A, one of the biggest promotions in Mexico.
 United Artist Media/MGM was also involved in the partnership with El Rey Network.

-After all, this was to the network, a TV action/drama with wrestling.
-With the way, ratings were going and the talks throughout social media, it was clear that Lucha Underground was quickly becoming a contender!
+After all, this was, to the network, a TV action/drama with wrestling.
+With the way ratings were going and the talks throughout social media, it was clear that Lucha Underground was quickly becoming a contender!
 Bear in mind this was way before AEW was even a thought.

 Since they did not own many of the wrestlers, there would be no tours, no house shows, no licensing deals, or pay-per-views.
-All things that would have kept the promotion afloat and perhaps had the mantel, now held by AEW.
+All things that would have kept the promotion afloat and perhaps had the mantel now held by AEW.

 As someone who comes from a market and product development background.
 It spun my head at the amount of missed opportunities by the Lucha Underground movers and shakers.
 Licensing deals are a goldmine and have proven to keep brands funded.
-Just look at what WWE, KISS, and Disney have accomplished due to licensing out their likeness, names, characters.
+Just look at what WWE, KISS, and Disney have accomplished due to licensing out their likeness, names, and characters.

 Reading and listening to a lot of what some of the workers had to say about LU behind the curtain.
 It was a great concept with too many chefs in the kitchen.
 Sadly that will cause a promotion to fold.
 The contracts the workers had to sign, kept a lot of them from actually working while LU was between tapings.

-It seemed like the management of LU did not understand that wrestlers make their living staying active.
-This was not a cast of actors, this was a roster of wrestlers.
 This would lead to a lawsuit between a few of the show’s stars and the El Rey network.
 As many of the workers were being pressured to sign on with more active promotions.

 Sadly when season four ended, the believers were disappointed.
-Oddly enough Lucha Underground is still getting a lot of fans old and new revisiting the series on streaming services.
+Oddly enough, Lucha Underground is still getting a lot of fans, old and new, revisiting the series on streaming services.
 Major League Wrestling is attempting to recapture the magic of Lucha Underground.

 Mil Muertes (now King Muertes, Drago, Aero star, Dario Cueto (known now as Cesar Duran), Matt Cross, and others are there to help the promotion along.
-However they are missing the key ingredient, LU was more than just matches. it was a story being told and told well.
+However, they are missing the key ingredient; LU was more than just matches. it was a story being told and told well.
 Their cinematic vignettes kept people glued and wanting more.

 It helped to have both cinematic and wrestling writers on staff.
 This is in no way a knock on the promotion as it is during well with on its current course.
 Their announcement of the Azteca Underground has sparked interest with fans of Lucha Underground.
-So if anyone from MGM, Triple-A, and the El Rey network is reading this.
-The door is still open for a new and improved Lucha Underground!
-This was the rise and fall of Lucha Underground.